exyte/MediaPicker/README.md

 `onChange` - a closure that returns the selected media every time the selection changes

 ### Init - optional view builders
-You can pass two view builders in order to add your own buttons and other elements to media picker screens.
+You can pass 1-3 view builders in order to add your own buttons and other elements to media picker screens.
+You can pass all, some or none of these when creating your `MediaPicker` (see the custom picker in the example project for usage example).
 First screen you can customize is default photos grid view.
 Pass `albumSelectionBuilder` closure like this to replace the standard one with your own view:
 ```swift
 MediaPicker(
     isPresented: $isPresented,